 Box jumps strengthen your thighs and glutes, which makes it easy for you to jog 5 miles at a stretch.

 15. Train Downhill

 Jogging downhill with control is more difficult than running uphill.
-So, practice jogging downhill without falling or hurling down.
+Practice jogging downhill without falling or hurling down.
 It will help build muscle control and improve change of direction ability and aerobic capacity (22).

+From standing up to jogging, every motion requires good core strength.
 Planks are amazing for building core strength.
-From standing up to jogging, every human body motion requires good core strength.
 If your core is not strong enough, you will not be able to jog for a long duration.
-Start doing 3 sets of 30-60 seconds hold elbow planks and increase your core strength.
+Start doing three sets of 30-60 seconds hold elbow planks and increase your core strength.

 18. Beat Yourself